 A graduate of the Culinary Institute of America, Coelho has become well known in Brazil for her restaurants, as well as her television program.
 Her current restaurant, Clandestino, opens only two weeks per month.
 This gives her the flexibility to maintain a better work-life balance in comparison to having a more traditional restaurant schedule.
 Her televsion program, “Receita de Viagem” focused on regional Brazilian foods.
 It gave her recognition from a global audience because TLC, Discovery Channel and ARTE have rebroadcast it in other languages.

 Through her work on her television program, she created a “Biomas” menu inspired by Brazil’s six biomes — communities of flora and fauna living in a particular climatic zone.
 This menu features foods from each of the following biomes: Amazon, Atlantic Forest, Cerrado, Caatinga, Pantanal and Pampas.
 In her native country, she uses these menus and her research on native plants, in part, as a form of activism to promote more sustainable agricultural practices.
-When I asked about ingredients like the bright yellow uvaia that she used in one her dishes for the festival’s opening party, she told me that even most Brazilians have likely never tasted this native fruit.
+I asked about ingredients like the bright yellow uvaia that she used in one her dishes for the festival’s opening party.
+She told me that even most Brazilians have likely never tasted this native fruit.
 “We’re not used to eating uvaia.
 It’s a sad thing because they’re delicious.
 They bring complexity to the dishes,” she said.

 For more information: